JazeBlack/mental-health-datathon/README.md

     ![WhatsApp Image 2024-10-19 at 13 52 29_304e56b6](https://github.com/user-attachments/assets/4886ae5f-f038-4a4b-8354-c9967e9406c8)

-  - The above graph was plotted after using Upper Confidence Bound Algorithm to feature engineer the target.
+  - The above graph was plotted after using Upper Confidence Bound Algorithm to feature engineer the target, the fixed threshold is 5000.

   - Word Cloud for Abstract Question